spacetelescope/jdaviz/docs/specviz/plugins.rst

 Select the flux density unit in the :guilabel:`New Flux Unit` pulldown (e.g., Jansky, W/(Hz/m2), ph/(Angstrom cm2 s)).

-The :guilabel:`Apply` button will convert the flux density and/or spectral axis units being displayed in the spectrum viewer, if applicable.
-This does not affect the underlying data.
+Note that this affects the default units in all viewers and plugins, where applicable, but does not affect the underlying data.

 .. _line-lists: